Manthanpelne/MirrorInfo_assignment/README.md

 # MirrorInfo_assignment

-Tech stack used for the project are: Node.Js , Express.Js, Mongoose DataBase used : MongoDB
+Tech stack used for the project : Node.Js , Express.Js, Mongoose <br><br>
+DataBase used : MongoDB

 API Routes: